Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
-# Basic Example for Azure DevOps
+# Basic Example for Azure DevOps Managed Pools

-This deploys the module in its simplest form with the minimum variable inputs for Azure DevOps with private networking.
+This deploys the module in its simplest form with the minimum variable inputs for Azure Managed DevOps Pools.

 ```hcl
 variable "azure_devops_organization_name" {